-- Universal Routing 8.0 SCXML API Reference.
-This help file, available via Help > Contents (see Figure 61 on page 137), groups URS extensions to the SCXML executable content by Genesys-supplied Functional Module. - Orchestration Server 8.0 Deployment Guide.
+• Orchestration Server 8.1 Deployment Guide.
 Contains deployment information for Genesys Orchestration Server, which offers an open standards-based platform with an SCXML engine enabling intelligent distribution of interactions throughout the enterprise.
-Orchestration Server interprets the top-level SCXML document created as a result of an interaction process diagram created in Composer.
+Orchestration Server interprets the top-level SCXML document created as a result of an interaction processing diagram created in Composer.